AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## The Shepherd or Pastor of Hermas.

-In the middle of the Second Century, say 141 to 156 AD, a book entitled the \"Shepherd,\" or "Pastor of Hermas," was read in the churches, and was regarded as almost equal to the Scriptures.
+In the middle of the Second Century, say 141 to 156 AD, a book entitled the "Shepherd," or "Pastor of Hermas," was read in the churches, and was regarded as almost equal to the Scriptures.
 The author was commissioned to write it by Clemens Romanus.
 Irenaeus, Clement of Alexandria, Origen, Eusebius and Athanasius quote from it, and rank it among the sacred writings.
-Clement says it is \"divinely expressed,\" and Origen calls it \"divinely inspired.\" Irenaeus designates the book as \"The Scripture.\"
+Clement says it is "divinely expressed," and Origen calls it "divinely inspired."
+Irenaeus designates the book as "The Scripture."

 According to Rothe, Hefele, and the editors of *Bib.
 Max.
 Patrum*, Hermas teaches the possibility of repentance after death, but seems to imply the annihilation of the wicked.
-Farrar says that the parable of the tower \"certainly taught a possible amelioration after death: for a possibility of repentance and so of being built into the tower is granted to some of the rejected stones.\" The \"Pastor\" does not avow Universalism, but he is much further from the eschatology of the church for the last fifteen centuries, than from universal restoration.
+Farrar says that the parable of the tower "certainly taught a possible amelioration after death: for a possibility of repentance and so of being built into the tower is granted to some of the rejected stones."
+The "Pastor" does not avow Universalism, but he is much further from the eschatology of the church for the last fifteen centuries, than from universal restoration.
 Only fragments of this work were preserved for a long time, and they were in a Latin translation, until 1859, when one-fourth of the original Greek was discovered.
 This, with the fragments previously possessed, and the Ethiopian version, give us the full text of this ancient document.
-The book is a sort of Ante-Nicene *Pilgrim\'s Progress*[^167] --- an incoherent imitation of Revelation.[^168] The theology of the
-\"Shepherd\" can be gauged from his language: \"Put on, therefore, gladness, that has always favor before God, and is acceptable unto him, and delight yourself in it; for every man that is glad does the things that are good, but thinks good thoughts, despising grief.\" How different this sentiment from that which prevailed later, when saints mortified body and soul, and made religion the apotheosis of melancholy and despair.
+The book is a sort of Ante-Nicene *Pilgrim's Progress*[^167] --- an incoherent imitation of Revelation.[^168] The theology of the "Shepherd" can be gauged from his language: "Put on, therefore, gladness, that has always favor before God, and is acceptable unto him, and delight yourself in it; for every man that is glad does the things that are good, but thinks good thoughts, despising grief."
+How different this sentiment from that which prevailed later, when saints mortified body and soul, and made religion the apotheosis of melancholy and despair.